EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 ## 4.1 Activities within the Scope of the ESG

-The focus of the ESG is on quality assurance related to learning and teaching in higher education, including the learning environment and relevant links to research and innovation. [...]
+> The focus of the ESG is on quality assurance related to learning and teaching in higher education, including the learning environment and relevant links to research and innovation. [...]
+>
-The ESG apply to all higher education offered in the EHEA regardless of the mode of study or place of delivery.
+> The ESG apply to all higher education offered in the EHEA regardless of the mode of study or place of delivery.
 Thus, the ESG are also applicable to all higher education including transnational and cross-border provision.
 In this document the term “programme” refers to higher education in its broadest sense, including that which is not part of a programme leading to a formal degree. [...]
+>
-At the heart of quality assurance activities are the twin purposes of accountability and enhancement.
+> At the heart of quality assurance activities are the twin purposes of accountability and enhancement.
 Taken together, these create trust in the higher education institution’s performance.[6]

 The ESG generally relate to processes following an expert or peer review methodology, addressing the quality dimensions described in Part 1 of the ESG, resulting in an official report and frequently also in a formal decision or judgement.
 In particular, “ESG-type activities” are characterised by the following:

-* (a) Subject: the activity is substantially concerned with teaching and learning in higher education (i.e. education leading to a short, first, second or third cycle qualification as defined in the QF-EHEA[7], or education at those levels that does not lead to a degree), including the learning environment and relevant links to research and innovation.
+* **(a) Subject**: the activity is substantially concerned with teaching and learning in higher education (see definition of "programme" above), including the learning environment and relevant links to research and innovation.
-* (b) Object: the activity concerns (an) organisational unit(s) such as (an) individual higher education institution(s), (a) study programme(s), (a) faculty(ies) or (a) department(s).8
+* **(b) Object**: the activity concerns (an) organisational unit(s) such as (an) individual higher education institution(s), (a) study programme(s), (a) faculty(ies) or (a) department(s).[8]
-* (c) Nature: the activity follows a predefined process in which the object is evaluated/assessed against a set of predefined standards or another reference point, with limited or no flexibility9; or the activity is undertaken for the purpose of awarding any kind of certificate, label or mark.
+* **(c) Nature**: the activity follows a predefined process in which the object is evaluated/assessed against a set of predefined standards or another reference point, with limited or no flexibility[9]; or the activity is undertaken for the purpose of awarding any kind of certificate, label or mark.
-* (d) Typical terminology: the terms “evaluation”, “review”, “audit”, “assessment” or “accreditation” (see ESG 3.1) are used.
+* **(d) Typical terminology**: the terms “evaluation”, “review”, “audit”, “assessment” or “accreditation” (see ESG 3.1) are used.

 The ESG describe their scope in broad terms and do not limit it to statutory or obligatory external QA.
-The Register Committee therefore considers activities to be within the scope of the ESG irrespective of whether they fulfil a statutory mandate, or , whether offered in a competitive market (e.g. HEIs choosing from among different agencies) or in a non-competitive environment (e.g. one agency in charge of a sector).
+The Register Committee therefore considers activities to be within the scope of the ESG irrespective of whether they fulfil a statutory mandate or take place on a voluntary basis.

 The ESG were developed and adopted for the European Higher Education Area (EHEA).
-While EQAR is a European register, non-European agencies may seek registration on EQAR and non-European higher education institutions or programmes may seek external QA by a European, EQAR-registered agency.
+While EQAR is a European register, non-European higher education institutions or programmes may seek external QA by an EQAR-registered agency, usually looking for a European approach to QA or seeking to obtain a "European label".

-It would be difficult to understand if an agency does not stand firmly behind its established principles when it operates in another geographic area.
-Moreover, it can be assumed that a non-European institution (voluntarily) turning to a European QA agency is deliberately looking for a European approach to QA and, possibly, a “European label”.
 Registered agencies are therefore expected to work in compliance with the ESG also when operating outside of the EHEA.

-The quality dimensions described in ESG Part 1 are often also tackled by other monitoring processes (e.g. based on statistical data), implemented either by QA  agencies themselves or other organisations.
-Where ESG-type quality assurance activities draw on findings from such other processes, this should be described in the external review report.

 ## 4.2 Activities outside the Scope of the ESG

-In addition, many quality assurance agencies also carry out a range of other activities outside the scope of the ESG (see Figure 1 for an overview).
+Many quality assurance agencies also carry out a range of other activities outside the scope of the ESG (see Figure 1 for an overview).
 These may include:

 * activities that are external quality assurance in nature (i.e. characterised by elements c and d above), but that do not relate to teaching and learning in higher education, or that do not concern individual higher education institutions or programmes;
 * activities that relate to teaching and learning, but that are not external quality assurance in nature (e.g. projects, consultancy services) and do not relate to ESG-type activities; and